Washington's Noxious Weed Laws

-- The State Weed Board designates Class B noxious weeds for control in those parts of the state where they are limited or absent.
-Click here to view how Class B noxious weeds have been designated for control in Washington in 2016.
+- The State Weed Board designates Class B noxious weeds for control in those parts of the state where they are limited or absent and threaten to invade.
+Click here to view how Class B noxious weeds have been designated for control in Washington.
+Designations are based on this region map.
 Additionally, a County Weed Board may select a Class B non-designate for control if it is considered a local priority.

 - Landowners may be required to control Class B noxious weeds, depending on how widespread the species is and/or whether the species is a local priority.
 Check with your County Noxious Weed Control Board for more info on which Class B species you must control.